Ron Perranoski: Career

+Coaching career

-After his playing career ended, Perranoski was the Dodgers' minor league pitching coordinator (1973–80), then the MLB pitching coach for Los Angeles for 14 seasons (1981–94).
-He joined the San Francisco Giants as minor league pitching coordinator in 1995, was promoted to bench coach in 1997 and then to pitching coach in 1998-99.
+After his playing career ended, Perranoski was the Dodgers' minor league pitching coordinator (1973 or 1975–80), then the MLB pitching coach for Los Angeles for 14 seasons (1981–94).
+During this time, the Dodgers ranked first or second eight times in the NL and led all of major league baseball in ERA in 1982-83, 1985, 1989 and 1991.
+He joined the San Francisco Giants as minor league pitching coordinator in 1995, was promoted to bench coach for manager Dusty Baker in 1997 and then to pitching coach in 1998-99.
+He was succeeded as the Giants pitching coach by Dave Righetti, who had great success with the Giants and considered Perranoski his mentor.
 He had been a special assistant to general manager Brian Sabean since 2000.

+Honors

 In 1983, Perranoski was inducted into the National Polish-American Sports Hall of Fame.

+Personal life

+On June 6, 1964, Fair Lawn honored him with a Ron Perranoski Day, including 1,000 Fair Lawn residents honoring him before a Dodgers-Mets game at Shea Stadium, followed by a dinner in Fair Lawn later that evening.
+A Ron Perranoski Scholarship Fund was created for deserving high school candidates who had an interest in baseball and wanted to attend college.

 In 1965, Perranoski appeared in an episode of the television series Branded ("Coward Step Aside", S1, Ep 7) with former baseball player and series star Chuck Connors.

+Death

 Perranoski died in his home in Vero Beach, Florida, on October 2, 2020, following complications from a long illness.

-Transactions

-June 9, 1958: Signed by the Chicago Cubs as an amateur free agent.

-April 8, 1960: Traded by the Chicago Cubs with Lee Handley (minors), Johnny Goryl, and $25,000 to the Los Angeles Dodgers for Don Zimmer.

-November 28, 1967: Traded by the Los Angeles Dodgers with John Roseboro and Bob Miller to the Minnesota Twins for Mudcat Grant and Zoilo Versalles.

-July 30, 1971: Selected off waivers by the Detroit Tigers from the Minnesota Twins.

-July 31, 1972: Released by the Detroit Tigers.

-August 7, 1972: Signed as a Free Agent with the Los Angeles Dodgers.

-October 19, 1972: Released by the Los Angeles Dodgers.

-April 6, 1973: Signed as a Free Agent with the California Angels.

-October 4, 1973: Released by the California Angels.